Quit3Simpl3/dbtest/README.md

 # dbtest
-Small Django project that demonstrates a basic usage of ForeignKey and ManyToManyField.
+### Small Django project that demonstrates a basic usage of ForeignKey and ManyToManyField.

-In order to use, just clone to repository and run:
+#### In order to use, just clone the repository and run:
+'''
 <p>
   <br />$ python manage.py makemigrations
   <br />$ python manage.py migrate
   <br />$ python manage.py runserver
 </p>
+'''